AnomalyCLIP: Object-agnostic Prompt Learning for Zero-shot Anomaly Detection

 \(f_i\): global visual embedding

-- Pixel-level prediction: merge the segmentation of all selected intermediate layers with interpolation and smoothing operation
+Merge the segmentation of all selected intermediate layers with interpolation and smoothing operation

 3. Experiments